Guide

 Transparency and Accountability

 Transparency is a cornerstone of the bill.
 Organizations must disclose when users are interacting with AI and provide clear explanations of how decisions are made.
 This includes detailing the logic, data categories, and methodologies used in AI outputs when requested.
-The law emphasizes that users have the right to understand the systems impacting their lives, particularly in high-stakes areas like hiring, lending, and public services.

 Human Oversight